Mharbulous/Paginator/docs/stories/story-1.2.md

     * Add an event listener to `#pgntrIncreaseSizeBtn`.
     * On click:
         * Get the root element style declaration (e.g., `document.documentElement.style`).
-        * Read the current string values of `--pgntr-page-width-visual`, `--pgntr-page-height-visual`, and `--pgntr-page-margin`.
+        * Read the current string values of `--pgntr-page-width-visual`, `--pgntr-page-height-visual`, and `--pgntr-page-inset`.
         * Parse these values.
         * Calculate new values: `currentValue * 1.01`.
         * Set the new values using `setProperty`.